vikiru/restasaurus/restasaurus-docs/docs/setup.md

 -   `pageData.json`: contains the page data for each Wikipedia article.
 -   `dinosaurData.json`: contains the processed data of all dinosaurs.

+### Saving the processed data to the MongoDB database

-2. Run the `postData` script to save all dinosaurs to your MongoDB database, once retrieveData was successful.
+Run the `postData` script to save all dinosaurs to your MongoDB database, once retrieveData was successful.

 ```bash
 npm run postData